LeeCampbell/IntroToRx/content/05_Filtering.md

 Where completed
 ```

-The `Where` operator is one of the many standard LINQ operators.
-This is one of many standard LINQ operators you'll find on all LINQ providers.
+The `Where` operator is one of the many standard LINQ operators you'll find on all LINQ providers.
 LINQ to Objects, the `IEnumerable<T>` implementation, provides an equivalent method, for example.
 In most cases, Rx's operators behave just as they do in the `IEnumerable<T>` implementations, although there are some exceptions as we'll see later.
 We will discuss each implementation and explain any variation as we go.
 By implementing these common operators Rx also gets language support for free via C# query expression syntax.
 For example, we could have written the first statement this way, and it would have compiled to effectively identical code:

 ```cs
 IObservable<int> evenNumbers =